micd-up/micd-up-releases/README.md

 # Mic'd Up

-A lightweight macOS menu bar app for voice-to-text transcription powered by OpenAI's Whisper.
+A lightweight macOS menu bar app for voice-to-text transcription powered by [whisper.cpp](https://github.com/ggml-org/whisper.cpp), a C++ port of OpenAI's Whisper speech recognition model.
 All processing happens locally on your Mac — no internet required, complete privacy guaranteed.

 ## Features